h1kim/QTM-350-Final-Project/README.md

 11. Select files and click on 'Download results.'
 12. Open up the Excel Table to observe results.

+For further clarification, feel free to visit [Getting Started with Textract]([url](https://aws.amazon.com/getting-started/hands-on/extract-text-with-amazon-textract/?ref=gsrchandson))

+## Step 3: Our Project: Testing Degree of Blurriness and Mismatched Rate of Extracted Data
+The following steps will outline a general procedure of how to test the accuracy of extracted data with different degrees of data in Python.
+1. Upload images or files of data with varying degrees of blurriness in a folder either on the computer or in S3.
+2. Call the image path.
+3. Create a dataframe to store the results from Step 2 above using "pd.DataFrame()" function.
+4. Calculate the confidence intervals of the dataframe created, and save results to the new dataframe using the following instruction:
+   Call the Analyze Document API:
+    response = client.analyze_document(Document={'Bytes': image_bytes}, FeatureTypes=['TABLES'])
+    Extract the Confidence Values:
+    confidence_values = [block['Confidence'] for block in response['Blocks'] if block['BlockType'] == 'CELL']
+From this point, you can simply place the values into a numpy mean() function to find the mean confidence value for each image.
+6. Extract the output of the dataframe from the images, and compile into a list.
+7. For visualization, use the package 'matplotlib.pyplot' to label degree of blurriness on the x-axis and mean confidence on the y-axis.

 ## Architecture: Textract Flow Chart
 To better illustrate the process, we created the following flow chart to demonstrate the AWS workstream: